-You generally don't have to let the bailiffs in to your home unless they've been in before.
-They're not usually allowed to force their way into your home and they can't get in:
+You generally don't have to let the bailiffs in to your home unless they have been in before.
+They are not usually allowed to force their way into your home and they can't get in:

 Sometimes, bailiffs are allowed to break in to your home, even if you don’t give them permission.
 This is the case when they:

 The bailiffs can force their way into other buildings on your property, as long as they aren't attached to your home.
 For example, they can break into a garden shed or into a detached garage.